 The armed forces have long been a priority target of terrorist attacks and the adversarial intelligence activities that support them.
 In recent decades we have witnessed attacks such as the bombings of the Marine barracks in Beirut, Khobar Towers in Saudi Arabia, and the USS Cole in the port of Aden.
 Such terrorist acts are always preceded by intelligence operations to reconnoiter targets and plan attacks, and it is these operations that we must recognize and thwart.
-Executive Order 12333 directs the nation's counterintelligence elements to protect against espionage.
-The National Intelligence Strategy further directs the Intelligence Community to "[d]eploy effective counterintelligence measures that enhance and protect... our armed forces...."
-In accordance with these mandates, the countercommunity intelligence will employ offensive and defensive capabilities to neutralize and exploit the full spectrum of adversarial intelligence activities targeting the armed forces, whether in garrison, in transit, or in their areas of responsibility.
+Executive Order 12333, as amended, directs the nation's counterintelligence elements to protect against espionage.
+In accordance with these mandates, the counterintelligence community will employ offensive and defensive capabilities to neutralize and exploit the full spectrum of adversarial intelligence activities targeting the armed forces, whether in garrison, in transit, or in their areas of responsibility.

-The counterintelligence munity will counter adversarial intelligence threats to military plans, operations, capabilities, intentions, and global posture, including the location and disposition of forces.
+The counterintelligence community will counter adversarial intelligence threats to military plans, operations, capabilities, intentions, and posture, including the location and disposition of forces.
 Counterintelligence elements will support the full gamut of military operations from tactical activity to strategic initiatives.
 The armed forces' effectiveness depends on their ability to conduct military operations uncompromised by adversaries' foreknowledge.
-The obligation to support such operations extends beyond the Department of Defense to the entire counterintelligence community, which must collaborate to neutralize adversarial intelligence activity directed against our armed forces, especially the intelligence activities that precede terrorist attacks.
+The obligation to support such operations extends beyond the Department Defense to the entire counterintelligence community, which must collaborate to neutralize adversarial intelligence activity directed against our armed forces, especially the intelligence activities that precede terrorist attacks.